-Many gardeners, from beginners to those who are more experienced, will find themselves wondering how to grow tomatoes indoors (especially if they’ve never tried before).
-If you’re new to indoor crops, tomatoes are a relatively easy one to start with.
+If you’re new to growing indoor crops, tomatoes are a relatively easy one to start with.
 The care of indoor tomatoes is similar to that of ones grown outdoors, except the plant is in a container.
-They’re an easy one to start out with, and you can even practice growing tomatoes in winter!
+They’re an easy one to start out with, and you can even practice growing tomatoes indoors in winter!

 As long as you have a well-lit space (or artificial grow lights), growing tomatoes indoors should be no trouble for you.
 Tomatoes are a self-pollinating plant — meaning they don’t need any help from insects, wind, gardeners, etc. By growing tomatoes indoors, you’ll be able to enjoy fresh-picked, homegrown tomatoes all year long — even in the winter!

 The biggest thing to take note of in an indoor space is how large the tomato plant will get.
-There are varieties that are better suited for growing on patios, and those may be the kind you want to bring indoors if you’re planning on growing them exclusively inside following the colder months.
+There are tomato varieties that are better suited for growing on patios, and those may be the kind you want to choose if you plan on growing them exclusively indoors.
 However, if all you have is the standard tomato plant or seeds you can get at any store, it’s still possible to grow them indoors.
 You’ll just have to be more mindful of where you put them and how many you decide to grow.

-Caring for indoor tomatoes requires the use of the brightest space in your house.
-South-facing windows are ideal for nice evening light; however, if your space is more dimly lit, and you still want to try growing tomatoes, it’s best to purchase some artificial grow lights (suited for vegetables) that will help your plants thrive!
+South-facing windows are ideal for nice evening light; however, if you have a more dimly lit space, and you still want to try growing tomatoes, it’s best to purchase some artificial grow lights (suited for vegetables) that will help your plants thrive!

 Absolutely!
 With the right conditions, you’ll be able to grow thriving tomato plants indoors year-round.
-You can start with existing container tomato plants, or grow them from seeds to prepare them for the springtime.
-Caring for tomato plants during the winter is the same as any other time of the year, with the exception that you’ll want to make sure they stay in a warm-enough temperature.
-It may be best to keep them away from drafty areas of your home as best you can while still providing the needed amount of sunlight.
+You can start with existing container tomato plants or grow them from seeds to prepare them for the springtime.
+Caring for tomato plants during the winter is the same as any other time of the year, with only a few exceptions.
+Here's what to keep in mind:

 It depends on how you look at it.
 Tomatoes are typically a crop grown outdoors in warmer temperatures.
 This means that an outdoor garden can’t produce tomatoes once the cold settles in.
 That is the added benefit of growing and nurturing tomato plants indoors; however, the harvest is typically less than that of the outdoor crop (unless you’re growing in a greenhouse).
 This because there isn’t as much space indoors as there is outdoors, but still — fresh tomatoes in the winter are better than no fresh tomatoes at all.